-Eligibility: This scholarship is for students who attend/graduated from an approved program of study in Missouri (as stated in Missouri statute, RSMO 167.031 - includes public, private, and home school) and from Henry County.
-Applicants must be in their senior year of high school, or in a full-time undergraduate academic study.
+Eligibility: This scholarship is for students who attended an approved program of study in Missouri (as stated in Missouri statute, RSMO 167.031 - includes public, private, and home school) and from Henry County.
+Applicants must be in their senior year of high school.
 They must major in an agricultural related field.
-Applicants must attend, or plan to attend, a college or university, or trade school that is properly accredited by national or regional accrediting bodies, or their equivalence.
+Applicants must plan to attend, a college or university, or trade school that is properly accredited by national or regional accrediting bodies, or their equivalence.
 Financial need will not be a factor in selection.

-Applications: Applications for 2023-2024 scholarships must be emailed or postmarked by February 14, 2024.
+Applications: Applications for 2023-2024 scholarships must be emailed or postmarked by February 14, 2025.
 The scholarship application form is available on the Henry County SWCD web site (Henry County | Missouri Soil and Water (mosoilandwater.land)) or by contacting Jayme Kepley or Bobbi Farmer 1306 N. 2nd St. Clinton, MO 64735; 660-885-5567 ext.
 3, or Jayme.Kepley@swcd.mo.gov or Bobbi.Farmer@swcd.mo.gov.